shazop/overthewire-writeups/README.md

 ## Level Goal
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

-Commands you may need to solve this level ls , cd , cat , file , du , find

 ### **Solution**:
 After establishing ssh connection with the ssh key(lvl 0 flag).